Boondocking in Tennessee

 Jackson’s Island

-Jackson’s Island is a peninsula where you can go dispersal camping in Tennessee.
-This area near Spring City is surrounded on three sides by water, so bring your fishing pole and your water toys.
+This beautiful spot is located near Spring City and can accommodate big rigs.
+It is surrounded on three sides by water, so make sure to bring your fishing pole and your water toys.
 Tall shade trees help keep this campground cool in the summer.
 Porta potties are available.

 Hunter’s Check Station Camping